Elizabeth George: Career

 1975-1987 She taught English in high schools in Orange County, California (Mater Dei High School (Santa Ana, California), El Toro High School).

 George wrote three crime novels before being accepted for publication.

 1988-1990 She taught creative writing at colleges in Orange County, California (Coastline Community College, Irvine Valley College, University of California, Irvine).
-She then gave up teaching and become a full-time writer.
+She then gave up teaching and became a full-time writer.

-Her first published novel, A Great Deliverance (1988), introduces the upper-class Detective Inspector Thomas Lynley of Scotland Yard (in private life, the Earl of Asherton) and his working-class partner Detective Sergeant Barbara Havers.
+Her first published novel, A Great Deliverance (1988), introduces the upper-class Detective Inspector Thomas Lynley of Scotland Yard (in private life the Earl of Asherton) and his working-class partner, Detective Sergeant Barbara Havers.
 When asked in an interview why she chose to create a titled hero, she spoke of the freedom of being a debut novelist, saying: "I could do anything, you see, because when I started I never thought it would be published."

 Since 1988 George has published 21 more Inspector Lynley mysteries, four young adult novels in the Whidbey Island series, three collections of short stories and two self-help books for writers.
 She names the author John Fowles as her main literary influence.

 She established the Elizabeth George Foundation, a grant for unpublished and emerging writers, in 1997.

 George has taught creative writing seminars in the US, Canada and the UK.

 Personal life

 George married Ira Jay Toibin in 1971 and they divorced in 1995.
-George is currently married to retired firefighter Tom McCabe.
+In 2018 George was reported as being married to retired firefighter Tom McCabe.
 She has spoken of her struggle with depression, saying: "Happiness is an inside job - it takes a long time to learn that."
 She moved from Huntington Beach, California to Whidbey Island, Washington.

 Reception

 George has spoken of being a great Anglophile since her first visit to Britain in 1966, and of watching UK TV shows and reading books by UK novelists to "pick up the syntax of British speech."
 She has been praised for the authenticity of her portrayal of "the nuances, class system, language, humour and habits of the British," although not all critics have been in agreement.
 The Times crime critic Marcel Berlins has described her as "an exasperating writer, (who) insists on perpetuating a police procedure that hasn’t existed for decades, is not good on social mores and her dialogue often reveals a tin ear."
-Critics have commented adversely on the length and complexity of her novels whilst acknowledging the satisfying nature of the read.
+Critics have commented adversely on the length and complexity of her novels while acknowledging the satisfying nature of the read.